top of page

 • Low confidence, feelings of inadequacy and worthlessness, low self-esteem, self-loathing

-• Life difficulties and challenges which are difficult to cope with, maybe overwhelming
+• Life difficulties and challenges that are hard to manage

-• An inability to sustain good and healthy relationships
+• Inability to sustain good and healthy relationships

-• A struggle to express and receive feelings, to make sense of them
+• Difficulty expressing and receiving feelings, and making sense of them

 • Difficulties to communicate your thoughts and feelings